School Attendance and The Law

 court action may be taken.

-If your child's attendance remains poor, a pre-court meeting will
+If your child's attendance remains poor, a pre-court meeting

-after this meeting, no court action will be taken.
+acceptable after this meeting, no court action will be taken.

 Prosecution of parents

 The EWS will only prosecute parents as a last resort and after

 discussion with the school and other relevant persons.

 Evidence for prosecution will be supplied by the school in the

 form of an attendance certificate signed by the headteacher.
 The

 magistrates will accept this as a record of attendance from the